cyschneck/Star-Chart-Spherical-Projection/README.md

 ![PyPi](https://img.shields.io/pypi/v/star-chart-spherical-projection)
 ![license](https://img.shields.io/github/license/cyschneck/Star-Chart-Spherical-Projection)

-A Python package to generate an astronomy star chart based on spherical projection with +90/-90° in the center (orignally based on [this Astrolabe work](https://github.com/cyschneck/History-Survival-Guide/tree/master/page_x_astrolabe)) based on a star's position (declination and right ascension): past, present, and future (proper motion and *precession)
+A Python package to generate an astronomy star chart based on spherical projection with +90/-90° in the center (orignally based on [this Astrolabe work](https://github.com/cyschneck/History-Survival-Guide/tree/master/page_x_astrolabe)) based on a star's position (declination and right ascension): past, present, and future (proper motion and precession)

-The first step to plot the celestial sphere onto a 2D plot is to map the star's right ascension as hours along the plot (polar plot's theta value) and declination as the distance from the center of the circle (polar plot's radius value).
+The requires first to plot the celestial sphere onto a 2D plot by mapping the star's right ascension as hours along the plot (matplotlib polar plot's theta value) and declination as the distance from the center of the circle (matplotlib polar plot's radius value).
 However, attempting to map the right ascension and declination directly will cause a distinct amount of distortion since the angles between the stars along the declination are no longer conserved.
 On the left, the constellation of the Big Dipper is stretched into an unfamiliar shape.
 By accounting for the spherical transformation, the star chart can be corrected as seen on the right.

 | Without Correction | With Correction |
 | ------------- | ------------- |